I'm Marjorie

 I’ve always been incredibly self-conscious and, even as a child, hid behind the camera.
 But once I became a parent, I decided that being part of my kids’ story was far more important than being comfortable.
 And now I’ve gotten in the habit of sneaking in some self-portraits as I document my family life.
 And the more I do it, the easier it gets.

-The simplest way to designate a family photographer is by hiring a professional.
 Surely, you already have thousands of photos of your kids, but when you hire a photographer, you’re making the statement: I am worthy of family photos.
 My kids and I deserve photos of all of us together.

 Getting professional family photos is the kind of thing you’ll never regret.
 In fact, the most common sentiment I hear is, “I wish I’d done it sooner.”

-If you’re considering family photos, then take this as your sign to just go for it!
+If you’re considering family photos, then take this as your sign to go for it!

 If you’re inspired to start looking for a professional photographer, start with Finding the Right Photographer.
 This will help you find the best fit for your family.

-This is another habit-forming tip.
+This is a habit-forming tip.
 Start by telling your partner your intentions then asking for their help.
 It can sound something like, “I’ve decided it’s important to me to be in more photos with the kids.
 Can I count on you to take photos of us every now and then?”

 This is a conversation I had with my husband that was tremendously helpful.
 First, because stating my intentions out loud made it more likely that I would carry out the task.
 I was now accountable to someone.